-Prove yourself in actual flight, and then you can get your first solo flight followed by your First solo endorsement.
+Prove yourself in actual flight, and then you can get your first solo flight followed by your First sole endorsement.

 Stage 3: Solo flight to another airport within 25 nautical miles.

-After your first solo flight, comes stage 3.
-Likely, by now, you went to a different airport within 25 nautical miles, a couple of times accompanied by your flight instructor.
+After your first solo flight comes to stage 3, likely, you went to a different airport within 25 nautical miles, a couple of times accompanied by your flight instructor.

 After a couple of flights, your flight instructor will endorse you for a solo flight to a different airport within 25 nautical miles.